 Starting with the superstar mushroom, you get a rich source of B vitamins like riboflavin, niacin, and pantothenic acid.
 Add nutritional yeast for B-12 (if it’s fortified).
 Then get even more B vitamins by using whole grain bread for breadcrumbs, which provide folate and thiamine.
 This appetizer is not only tasty but it’s also a B vitamin jamboree!

 What’s in this soup that doesn’t contain an abundance of B vitamins?
 Not much!
-Peanut butter, chickpeas, sweet potatoes, and spinach all provide a variety of B vitamins to support brain health, heart health, cancer prevention, and mood.
+Peanut butter, chickpeas, sweet potatoes, and spinach all provide a variety of B vitamins to support brain health, heart health, and mood.
 Plus, it is pretty insanely delicious!

 Vitamins never tasted so good!
 Getting your daily dose of B vitamins in a healthy-indulgent smoothie might be the most fun and delicious way to support brain, heart, and skin health.
 You’d never know that leafy greens snuck their way into this creamy chocolate-y blend!